-FISH FREE FACILITY - PERMANENT POLICY
+FOOD RELATED ALLERGIES - FISH-FREE, LENTIL-FREE FACILITY - PERMANENT POLICY

-IMPORTANT HEALTH AND SAFETY NOTICE RELATED TO FOODS - MdM IS A FISH-FREE FACILITY
+IMPORTANT HEALTH AND SAFETY NOTICE RELATED TO FOODS - MdM IS A FISH AND LENTIL-FREE FACILITY

-There is a member of our school family with a severe allergy to fish.
-For the health and safety of this individual, MdM is a fish-free facility.
-This means students, staff, and APS Nutrition Services will not bring any fish into the school.
+There are members of our school family with severe allergies to fish and lentils.
+For the health and safety of these individuals, MdM is a fish-free, lentil-free facility.
+This means students, staff, and APS Nutrition Services will not bring any fish or lentils into the school.
 This is a permanent policy.

 Please think about your regular routines and what you tend to bring for lunch at school and make any changes needed.
-This also means that if we have potlucks, picnics, etc. we must avoid fish.
-As a fish-free facility, you may not bring any of the following to school:
+This also means that if we have potlucks, picnics, etc. we must avoid fish and lentils.
+As a fish-free, lentil-free facility, you may not bring any of the following to school:

 - Any cooked or raw fish

 - Shellfish

 - Real or imitation crab meat

 - Tuna

 - Shrimp

 - Sushi

+- Lentils of any kind, cooked or uncooked